RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```
 *NOTE: for comparison here I used the `ENCFF159KBI_peak_noIntergenic.gtf` (peak in at least 1 genotype non intergenic; **from CutRun**)*

---> XXX The replicates looks XXX on IGV; broadly we XXX incerase/decrease signal ESC XXX.

---> XXX At ESC XXX
+--> Mutants profile (HET/KO) looks like SHIT; same weird profile, WT is good

+--> At ESC DEGs HET; almost no changes of H3K27me3 WT vs HET (ie. WT always more H3K27me3).
+It's SHIT!!!

---> XXX There is increase H3K27me3 from ESC to NPC/2dN for XXX
+--> We observe decrease H3K27me3 from ESC to NPC/2dN for all 3 genotypes.
+BAD!!

+Seems that using the **`bigwig_UniqueBamUniqueSF_DiffBind_TMM` do NOT improve the analysis** (HET and KO profile are weird for all time-points + we do NOT observe increase H3K27me3 upon diff.)

 # THOR diff. bound sites
 Let's try to use **THOR with TMM-scaled scaling factor**, calculated from uniquely aligned reads bam with DiffBind_TMM; or from non-uniquely aligned reads bam with DiffBind_TMM.
 Both **scaling factor are initially from ChIPseqSpikeInFree** and re-scaled the library before applying the TMM nornmalization.